DigitalSlideArchive/HistomicsTK/server/ComputeNucleiFeatures/README.md

 Each of the aforementioned groups of features can be toggled on/off as needed.

-The output of this application is an HDF5 file containing the features.
+The output of this application is a csv file wherein each row contains the features of one of the nuclei.

 #### Usage: